Gunpei Yokoi

 Gunpei Yokoi (横井 軍平, Yokoi Gunpei), sometimes transliterated as Gumpei Yokoi, was a Japanese toy maker and video game designer.
-As a long-time Nintendo employee, he was best known as creator of the Game & Watch handheld system, the original designer of the Game Boy, and producer of a few long-running and critically acclaimed video game franchises such as Metroid and Kid Icarus.
-The Nintendo philosophy of focusing on interactive gameplay over cutting edge technology was espoused by Yokoi.
+As a long-time Nintendo employee, he was best known as the original designer of several notable Nintendo products, including the Ultra Hand toy, the Game & Watch and Game Boy handheld game systems, as well as the producer of a few critically acclaimed franchises such as Donkey Kong, Metroid, and Kid Icarus.
+The modern Nintendo philosophy called the "Blue Ocean Theory," or focusing on interactive gameplay with black-and-white graphics over cutting-edge technology was espoused by Yokoi and still applied today.

 Career

 Yokoi graduated from Doshisha University with a degree in electronics.
 He was first hired by Nintendo in 1965 to maintain the assembly-line machines used to manufacture its hanafuda cards.

 In 1966, Hiroshi Yamauchi, president of Nintendo, came to a hanafuda factory where Yokoi was working and took notice of a toy, an extending arm that Yokoi made for his own amusement during spare time while doing maintenance.
 Yamauchi ordered Yokoi to develop it as a proper product for the Christmas rush.
 The Ultra Hand was a huge success, and Yokoi was asked to work on other Nintendo toys, including the Ten Billion Barrel puzzle, a miniature remote-controlled vacuum cleaner called the Chiritory, a baseball-throwing machine called the Ultra Machine, and a "Love Tester".
 He worked on toys until the company decided to make video games in 1974, when he became one of its first game designers, only preceded by Genyo Takeda.
 While traveling on the Shinkansen, Yokoi supposedly saw a bored businessman playing with an LCD calculator by pressing the buttons.
 Yokoi then got the idea for a watch that doubled as a miniature video gaming pastime.

 In 1981, Yamauchi appointed Yokoi to supervise Donkey Kong, an arcade game created by Shigeru Miyamoto.
 Yokoi explained many of the intricacies of game design to Miyamoto at the beginning of his career, and the project only came to be approved after Yokoi brought Miyamoto's game ideas to the president's attention.

 After the worldwide success of Donkey Kong, Yokoi continued to work with Miyamoto on the next Mario game, Mario Bros.
 He proposed the multiplayer concept and convinced his co-worker to give Mario some superhuman abilities, such as the ability to jump unharmed from great heights.

 Yokoi is best known for his contribution in the creation of the Game Boy.